 Hyperlipidemia means there is too much cholesterol in the blood.

-Cholesterol is a waxy, fat protein that is made by the liver.
+Cholesterol is a waxy fat protein made by the liver.

 It is essential for healthy cell membranes, brain functioning, hormone production, and vitamin storage.